Oldsmobile Profile

 The Oldsmobile Profile was a 2000 concept car built by Oldsmobile.
-The Profile was a compact crossover SUV, with rear sliding doors and 5 seats.
+The Profile was a compact wagon, with rear sliding doors and 5 seats.
 The Profile came with a supercharged 3.5 L V6 engine with 250 horsepower, all-wheel drive, and traction control.
 The gear selector was a dash-mounted rotary knob, freeing up the console for storage.
 The transmission could be shifted manually by using steering wheel-mounted buttons.
 A "smart card" keyless ignition system performed all personal driver adjustments including seat, radio, mirror and steering wheel when activated by the driver.
 Along with many other innovative features, was hands-free phone communication, Internet, on-board vehicle diagnostics and a DVD entertainment system with headrest displays for rear seat passengers.